The Late Late Show (Irish talk show): Tom Gilmartin affair

 In 1999, Pádraig Flynn, Ireland's EU Commissioner, appeared on the show, during which he commented on Tom Gilmartin and a donation of £50,000 to the Fianna Fáil party.
-Flynn also talked about "the difficulties" in his own life; he talked of having a salary of £100,000 (Irish Punt) and trying to run three houses, cars and housekeepers along with regular travel.
+Flynn also talked about "the difficulties" in his own life; he talked of having a salary of IR£100,000 and trying to run three houses, cars and housekeepers along with regular travel.
 The performance was seen as very out of touch, at a time when house prices in Ireland were rising dramatically, and the average industrial wage was £15,380.

 Flynn also made remarks concerning Gilmartin, a Luton-based Irish developer and investor.
 In response to Byrne's question that Flynn knew Gilmartin, Flynn answered, "Oh yes, yes.
 I haven't seen him now for some years.
 I met him.
 He's a Sligo man who went to England, made a lot of money, came back, wanted to do a lot of business in Ireland, didn't work out for him, didn't work out for him.
 He's not well.
 His wife isn't well.
 He's out of sorts."
 Flynn seemed to attack the credibility of Gilmartin at a time when he was making allegations in the media of planning irregularities in Dublin.

 Gilmartin responded by publicising details of Flynn's failed attempts to get Gilmartin to change his evidence.
 This led to Flynn's career being effectively ended because the government would not endorse him for reappointment to the European Commission after its mass resignation that year.
 This "vanity platform" on The Late Late Show saw, as the Irish Examiner later referred to it, Flynn "managed to get both feet into his mouth and talk at the same time".